mautrix/docs/gomuks/faq.md

 * Cache contains media and can be safely deleted at any time.
 The cache is content-addressed, so it can also be shared between multiple gomuks instances.

-`GOMUKS_LOG_HOME` can also be used to redirect logs, but the variable is only read on first startup and then baked into the config file.
+`GOMUKS_LOGS_HOME` can also be used to redirect logs, but the variable is only read on first startup and then baked into the config file.

+### Electron wrapper
+The Electron gomuks desktop stores backend data under the default Electron session data directory, which means `~/.config/gomuks-desktop` on Linux and `~/Library/Application Support/gomuks-desktop` on macOS.
+Each backend has its own subdirectory with the same name as the configured backend name.
+The media cache is shared by all backends and will be in the `gomuks-cache` subdirectory.

 ### Legacy gomuks
 In legacy gomuks, data only contains encryption keys and everything else is in